Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 15. Practice… Practice… Practice

-Perfecting your head-to-toe assessment requires practice.
-During clinical rotations, request permission to assess patients to boost your confidence and skills with different clients.
+Perfecting your head-to-toe patient assessment requires practice.
+During clinical rotations, request permission to assess patients to boost your confidence and skills.
+This will help you develop strong patient assessment skills for nurses and refine your nursing assessment techniques.

 Recommended Elsevier Assessment Resources: